Nuvola-Digital/vola-docs/docs/introduction/storage-aggregation.md

 # Storage Aggregation

-Vola offers a comprehensive solution to the challenges users face in managing their data across multiple storage platforms though substrate based blockchain.
+Vola offers a comprehensive solution to the challenges users face in managing their data across multiple storage platforms through substrate based blockchain.
 By creating a unified storage aggregator chain, Vola addresses the key issues identified in the current digital landscape.
 Here’s how Vola effectively tackles each challenge:

 <ThemedImage
 alt="Vola Chain"